 Sonic 2 – Switch and mobile

 Hey, I’ll level with you.
 I don’t like Sonic.
 I own two Sonic shirts and one Sonic mug.
 But I don’t like the games.
 I’m sorry.
 But if I did like the games, this would be the one I like most.
-It improves on the first game in almost every way, and has a vital part in the history of Sega.
-If you like Sonic and haven’t played it, you probably should.
+It improves on the first game in almost every way and has a vital part in the history of Sega.
+If you like Sonic and haven’t played it, it’s a pretty important retro game, so you probably should.

 Super Mario 64 – Switch